Welcome to St. Veronica Religious Education

 Confirmation students may study the Confirmation Exam review study guide flashcards here.

 Parents of Confirmation students may read the information packet here.
 This packet contains information about the process and preparation of your child to receive the Sacrament of Confirmation at St. Veronica.
-You may wish to print it our for your reference, or request a copy from the RE Office.

 Follow these links for information and forms needed for students receiving the Sacrament of Confirmation in 2021: